The short answer

 This matters because it changes the emotional force of the word.

 If mitzvah simply meant "kind act," Judaism would be recommending virtue.
 When mitzvah means commandment, Judaism is doing something stronger.
-It is saying that certain actions are required, not merely admirable.
+It is saying that certain actions are required, beyond admiration or personal approval.

 The tradition famously speaks of 613 mitzvot